ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     Collecting click>=8.1.3
     ...

-You can test if this virtual environment is accessible from the compute nodes by running the following bash script ``test.sh``:
+To test if this virtual environment is accessible from the compute nodes, run this ``test.sh`` bash script:

 .. code-block:: bash